stas00/porting/transformers/fairseq-wmt19/README.md

 running both side by side, stepping through with debugger on each side and comparing values of relevant variables - until I found the first divergence.
 I then studied the code, made adjustments inside `modeling_fsmt.py`, restarted the debugger, quickly jumped to the point of divergence and re-checked the outputs.
 This cycle has been repeated multiple times until the outputs matched.

-The first things I had to change is to remove a few layers that weren't used by `fairseq` and then add some new layers it was using.
+The first things I had to change was to remove a few layers that weren't used by `fairseq` and then add some new layers it was using instead.
 And then the rest was primarily figuring out when to switch to `src_vocab_size` and when to `tgt_vocab_size` - since in the core modules it's just `vocab_size`, which weren't accounting for a possible model that has 2 dictionaries.
 Finally, I discovered that a few hyperparameter configurations weren't the same, and so those were changed too.

 I first did this process for the simpler no-beam search, and once the outputs were 100% matching I repeated it with the more complicated beam search.
 Here, for example, I discovered that `fairseq` was using the equivalent of `early_stopping=True`, whereas `transformers` has it as `False` by default.
-When early stopping is enabled it stops looking for new candidates as soon as there are as many candidates as the beam size, whereas when it's disabled, the algorithm stops searching only when it can't find higher probability candidates than what it already had.
-The `fairseq` paper declares that a huge beam size of 50 was used, which compensates for using early stopping.
+When early stopping is enabled it stops looking for new candidates as soon as there are as many candidates as the beam size, whereas when it's disabled, the algorithm stops searching only when it can't find higher probability candidates than what it already has.
+The `fairseq` paper mentions that a huge beam size of 50 was used, which compensates for using early stopping.

 ## Tokenizer decoder porting

 Once I had the ported `generate` function produce pretty similar results to `fairseq`'s `generate` I next needed to complete the last stage of decoding the outputs into the human readable text.
+This allowed me to use my eyes for a quick comparison and the quality of translation - something I couldn't do with output ids.

 Similar to the encoding process, this one was done in reverse.

 The steps were:
-1. convert ids into strings
+1. convert output ids into text strings
 2. remove BPE encodings
 3. detokenize - handle escaped characters, etc.

-After doing some more debugging here,  I had to change the way BPE was dealt with from the original approach in `tokenization_xlm.py` and also run the outputs through `moses` detokenizer.
+After doing some more debugging here,  I had to change the way BPE was dealt with from the original approach in `tokenization_xlm.py` and also run the outputs through the `moses` detokenizer.

 ```
      def convert_tokens_to_string(self, tokens):
          """ Converts a sequence of tokens (string) in a single string. """
 -        out_string = "".join(tokens).replace("</w>", " ").strip()
 -        return out_string
-+
 +        # remove BPE
 +        tokens = [t.replace(" ", "").replace("</w>", " ") for t in tokens]
 +        tokens = "".join(tokens).split()